thlorenz/doctoc/README.md

 ### Update existing doctoc TOCs effortlessly

 If you already have a TOC inserted by doctoc, it will automatically be updated by running the command (rather than inserting a duplicate toc).
+Doctoc locates the TOC by the `<!-- START doctoc -->` and `<!-- END doctoc -->` comments, so you can also move a generated TOC to any other portion of your document and it will be updated there.

 ### Adding toc to a single file